 Responding to Our Customer’s Needs

-In response to distributors’ and retailers’ need to assure that Display Enhancers are in compliance with government regulations regarding the 30-day display constraints, a new screen – displaying a form that can be saved, printed or transmitted electronically – has been added to PermaTrak (availability August, 2016).
-The new PermaTrak screen will include the ability to capture the signature of an authorized manager at the retail location where your Display Enhancer has been placed.
+In response to distributors’ and retailers’ need to assure that Display Enhancers are in compliance with government regulations regarding the 30-day display constraints, a new screen — displaying a form that can be saved, printed or transmitted electronically — was added to PermaTrak.
+This screen includes the ability to capture the signature of an authorized manager at the retail location where your Display Enhancer has been placed.

-The signature capture screen will be able to be accessed by virtually all smartphones and iPad/Android tablet devices.
-Included on the signature screen (and printed output) will be language clearly outlining the regulation pertaining to the maximum – 30-day – display duration and a statement that identifies the wholesale distributor as the owner of the display enhancer, and further stating that the display enhancer must be made available for pick-up by the distributor within the allocated time per applicable regulations.
-At the distributor’s option will be the availability of displaying and printing the cost of the display enhancer should it for some reason not be able to be returned to the distributor.
+The signature capture screen is able to be accessed by virtually all smartphones and iPad/Android tablet devices.
+Included on the signature screen (and printed output) is language clearly outlining the regulation pertaining to the maximum — 30-day — display duration and a statement that identifies the wholesale distributor as the owner of the display enhancer, and further stating that the display enhancer must be made available for pick-up by the distributor within the allocated time per applicable regulations.
+At the distributor’s option is the availability of displaying and printing the cost of the display enhancer should it for some reason not be able to be returned to the distributor.

 Of course, another use for the reports is to discourage the “loss” of expensive Display Enhancers.
 For example, expensive beach chairs, umbrellas and even usable charcoal grills have, in some cases, been misplaced or even taken home by the retailer’s staff members who often assumed these items were “gifts” from the wholesale distributor that would be thrown out once the promotion period had passed.

-The addition of the signature capture, receipts and compliance reports will contribute to keeping the necessary tighter track of expensive Display Enhancers and also can be used to demonstrate compliance to regulators, potentially eliminating or at least reducing the incidence of what have become steep fines that are levied against the beer, wine and spirits distributor for POS infractions.
+The addition of the signature capture, receipts and compliance reports allows for keeping the necessary tighter track of expensive Display Enhancers and also can be used to demonstrate compliance to regulators, potentially eliminating or at least reducing the incidence of what have become steep fines that are levied against the beer, wine and spirits distributor for POS infractions.
 In some cases, these fines can grow from tens of thousands of dollars per incident to over one-hundred thousand dollars for multiple infractions.